 On July 12, 2017, Rooplay Media Kenya Limited was incorporated under the laws of Kenya.
+During the year ended December 31, 2024, Rooplay Media Kenya Limited was discontinued and struck off.

 On March 4, 2019, the Company completed the acquisition of all of the issued and outstanding equity securities of Kidoz Ltd. ("Kidoz") (www.kidoz.net), a privately held Israeli company.